noahdixon/toystore/docs/DesignDoc.md

 The store is implemented as three containerized microservices which communicate with each other via gRPC to service incoming client requests.
 These microservices are:

-1. **Frontend Service**: This service exposes an HTTP REST API for clients to make requests.
+1. **Gateway Service**: This service exposes an HTTP REST API for clients to make requests.
 It forwards these requests to the appropriate handler service, processes the responses from the handler service, and sends a response back to the client.
-The Frontend Service also maintains a cache of recently made queries and responses to improve latency.
+The Gateway Service also maintains a cache of recently made queries and responses to improve latency.